-When entering names into the electronic directory using the system keypad or a touch-tone telephone, pressing the key once will display the first letter listed on the button, pressing twice will display the second letter, pressing it a third time will display the third letter, and pressing it a fourth time will display the number (or fourth letter).
+When entering names into the electronic directory using the system keypad or a touch-tone telephone, pressing the key once will display the first letter listed on the buttons below (standard alpha-numeric keypad), pressing twice will display the second letter, pressing it a third time will display the third letter, and pressing it a fourth time will display the number (or fourth letter).

-Example using the number 6 key:
+Example using the 6 key:

-Press one time to display the letter M, then press to enter it in the system.
+Press one time to display the letter \mathbf{M} , then press $\textcircled{\bigstar}$ to enter it in the system.